ahd71/repetier-cncplugin/readme.md

 * G1 assist mode (just three textboxes for coordinates to move to, leave empty to not move one or several axis)
 * G92 assist mode  (just three textboxes for redefining coordinates, leave empty to not redefine one or several axis)

-## keyboard short cuts
+## Keyboard short cuts
 * Default configured for jog via arrow keys and PgUp/PgDn.
-Fully configurable via key codes from http://msdn.microsoft.com/library/windows/apps/windows.system.virtualkey
+Fully configurable via key codes defined in http://msdn.microsoft.com/library/windows/apps/windows.system.virtualkey

 ## Planned features / To-do
 See the [issue tracker](https://github.com/ahd71/repetier-cncplugin/issues).